 To access accommodations, you need to provide documentation that supports your request.
 Your documentation should be on official letterhead from a licensed medical, diagnostic or psychological professional.

 A diagnostic evaluation is preferred.
 If none are available, please discuss with a Program Specialist.
-The attached forms outline the minimal information required.
+The attached form outlines the minimal information required and may be completed by your current provider(s).

 Your documentation should: